 If you are legally separated from your spouse and lived apart for at least six months during the year, the IRS considers your status to be Single.

-Difference Between Head of Household and Single
+Difference between Single and Head of Household

 Head of Household and Single filers experience differences in tax rates.
 On a high level, the two biggest differences are that filing as Head of Household gives you a preferential standard deduction amount and a lower income tax bracket.
-Said differently, those who file as the Head of Household will pay less tax on the income they earn, and they have the potential to earn a higher tax refund when compared to the same income as someone who filed single.
+Said differently, those who file as the Head of Household may pay less tax on the income they earn, and they have the potential to earn a higher tax refund when compared to the same income as someone who filed single.

 Should I file as Single or Head of Household?